Rapid evaluation of the spectral signal detection threshold and Stieltjes transform: Introduction

-The solution to both of the problems we study rests on a known characterization of the Stieltjes transform of the LSD as the solution to a set of certain non-linear equations \cite{paul2009no, couillet2014analysis}.
+The solution to both of the problems we study rests on a known characterization of the Stieltjes transform of the LSD as the solution to a set of certain non-linear equations; these have appeared in \cite{paul2009no} and \cite{couillet2014analysis}.
 We present a new, detailed analysis of these equations.
 As a consequence of our analysis, we show that evaluating the Stieltjes transform may be done by a straightforward application of Newton's root-finding algorithm, whereas the SSDT is computable by several nested applications of Newton's agorithm, appropriately initialized.

 Previous works have considered the problem of evaluating the LSD, its Stieltjes transform, and the boundary of its support, for different classes of random noise matrices.
-The paper \cite{dobriban2015efficient} proposes a scheme for evaluating the Stieltjes transform at complex values outside the support of the LSD; this method is based on a non-linear equation satisfied by the Stieltjes transform \cite{silverstein1995strong, silverstein1995empirical, marchenko1967distribution}.
+The paper \cite{dobriban2015efficient} proposes a scheme for evaluating the Stieltjes transform at complex values outside the support of the LSD; this method is based on a non-linear equation satisfied by the Stieltjes transform \cite{silverstein1995strong}, \cite{silverstein1995empirical}, \cite{marchenko1967distribution}.
 The method in \cite{cordero2018mixandmix} is devoted to extending the approach to mixture models.
-The papers \cite{ledoit2015spectrum, ledoit2017numerical} are concerned with solving the inverse problem of recovering the population distribution from the observed spectrum.
+The papers \cite{ledoit2015spectrum}, \cite{ledoit2017numerical} are concerned with solving the inverse problem of recovering the population distribution from the observed spectrum; this problem is also taken up in \cite{elkaroui2008spectrum}.
 The paper \cite{dobriban2017deterministic} contains a method for finding the boundary of a certain family of LSDs based on root-finding, although the use of Newton's method is not employed or analyzed.
+To the best of our knowledge, the problem of evaluating the SSDT and Stieltjes transform for random matrices with a separable variance profile has not been addressed in prior work; and for special cases that have been studied, such as in \cite{dobriban2017deterministic}, the prior work does not contain fast algorithms with the guarantees presented here.